ShaoGoofy/eToTheipi/README.md

 <img width="408" height="307" alt="image" src="https://github.com/user-attachments/assets/5d97a7b3-c8b3-49de-87f1-87f77b86ab03" />

-Yes, there is only a click option.
+Yes, there is only an autoclick option.
 Mad?
 Edit the bash file yourself, I won't stop you.
+(its supposed to say "click every:" but I made the box too small)